 "does not answer the question of whether the officers' actions were 'objectively reasonable' from the perspective of those on the ground.
-Rather, the video provides only the aerial perspective of the person who Moreover, the recorded it.
-Court's viewing the video over three years later is precisely the kind of hindsight judgment ... the United States Supreme Court ha[s] cautioned against."
+Rather, the video provides only the aerial perspective of the person who recorded it.
+Moreover, the Court's viewing the video over three years later is precisely the kind of hindsight judgment ... the United States Supreme Court ha[s] cautioned against."
 (Aipperspach v.
 McInerney, 963 F.Supp.2d 901, 908 (August 2, 2013, W.D.
-Mo.).)
+Mo.)